-To ensure that cement returns to the surface are achieved, 100% excess open-hole volumes were used.
+To ensure that cement returns to the surface are achieved, 100% excess openhole volumes were used.
 The equipment and cement will be on location to perform a top job if needed.

 The production (i.e., long-string) casing is the final, permanently cemented string of casing installed in the well, to be run from the surface to TD then cemented back to the surface.
-As this well does not penetrate the UCL, acid-resistant cements and tubulars were not considered.
+As this well does not penetrate the UCZ, acid-resistant cements and tubulars were not considered.

-The engineering and design parameters for the production casing for Orchard MW No. 1 are summarized in the following tables (4-62 through 4-64):
+The engineering and design parameters for the production casing for Orchard MW No. 1 are summarized in Tables 4-64 through 4-66.

-Table 4-62 - Monitoring Well Production Casing Engineering Calculations, Orchard MW No. 1
+Table 4-64 - Monitoring Well Production Casing Engineering Calculations, Orchard MW No. 1